xelhark/ng-tabcordion/README.md

 This package will create an animated tabbed menu that will automatically resize with a nice CSS3 animation when changing its content.
 I honestly just did this for a project of mine, but I might add more stuff and animations if this gets any views.

+The animations are all done in CSS, which makes the app overall very lightweight, but not compatible with older browsers.

 The current properties are: